Xentrk/x3mRouting/README.md

 #### 3. OpenVPN Event & x3mRouting.sh Script

-Provides the ability to
+The **x3mRouing.sh** script provides the ability to

-  * Create and selectively create and route IPSET lists to the WAN or VPN Client interfaces using the **x3mRouting.sh** script.
+  * Create and selectively create and route IPSET lists to the WAN or VPN Client interfaces.
   * Route all VPN Server traffic to one of the VPN Clients.
   * Selectively route VPN Server traffic to an existing LAN routing rule for an IPSET list.